boudra/whistle/docs/javascript.md

 While we try to do this without making you write any actual Javascript through various helpers.
 But we also provide a Javscript API for when you need to do advanced client-side logic like uploading files, fancy transitions etc.

-As always, you can include the file directly in your HTML
+As always, you can copy `priv/whistle.js` and include the file directly in your HTML:

 ```html
 <script src="/js/whistle.js"></script>